ElementsProject/lightning/doc/lightning-commando-rune.7.md

 RESTRICTION FORMAT
 ------------------

-Restrictions are one or more altneratives, separated by `|`.
+Restrictions are one or more alternatives, separated by `|`.
 Each alternative is *name* *operator* *value*.
 The valid names are shown above.
 If a value contains `|`, `&` or `\\`, it must be preceeded by a `\\`.